Russel88/RCon3D/README.md

 RCon3D: Analyzing confocal images of microbial biofilms
 -------------------------------------------------------

+#### Acknowledgment note:
-Note: An internal function, tiffToArray, is partly borrowed from github/rmnppt/iMage.
+An internal function, tiffToArray, is partly borrowed from https://github/rmnppt/iMage.
 Furthermore, some of the algorithmic framework for the CrossCor and CrossRatio analysis is also borrowed from this repository.

+### Loading packages

 First install the package